 Center of mass — Enter with respect to the reference port frame.

-Consider the main section of the binary link in Model Link.
+Consider the main section of the binary link in Model a Compound Body.
 You model this solid using

 a single solid block with a